elisavetsky/wendykauderer.com/src/content/artwork/at-last.md

   - image: /src/assets/images/at-last-1-1.jpg
     image_alt: IMAGE DESCRIPTION REQUIRED
 ---
 The gender of this piece is indeterminate, but the emotion of the piece isn’t.
 This was done when I let go of some big worries and felt peace for the first time in a long while.
-Plaster.